Set Current Location

 As its name implies, Top of the Standard is located on the top level of the Standard Hotel in the West Village.
 The central lure of this lounge is its unmatched 360 degree views of New York and New Jersey, enchanting views that impress even born and raised New Yorkers.
 This lounge features live music, as well as a dance floor with a DJ.
 Order up a round of signature cocktails as your stare out onto the Empire State Building and surrounding landmarks — views just don't get much better than this.

 The Tippler is ensconced underneath Chelsea Market in a space that has been out of use for over 100 years.
-The bar, probably because of its basement location, has a real speakeasy feel, while still providing a warm and comfortable atmosphere with exposed beams, wrought iron work and marble table and bar tops.
-The cocktail menu is impressive, featuring libations they have borrowed from various other establishments around the country, as well as their own originals and of course, the classics.
-There is also a good selection of wines and craft beers, as well as light bar dishes like toasts, sandwiches, jars and salads.
+The bar, probably because of its basement location, has a real speakeasy feel, while still providing a warm and comfortable atmosphere with exposed beams, wrought-iron work and marble table and bar tops.
+The cocktail menu is impressive, featuring libations they have borrowed from various other establishments around the country, as well as their own originals, and of course, the classics.
+There is also a good selection of wines and craft beers, as well as bar snacks like toasts, sandwiches, and salads.

 The Rose Bar and Jade Bar are two of New York's hottest night spots.
 The elegant and super plush decor of these sister bars in the Gramercy Park Hotel is highlighted by the paintings and furnishings of renowned artists such as Andy Warhol, Damien Hirst, and Julian Schnabel - and by the hot young celebrities who frequent them.
 If you're willing to pay the steep prices you will be sure to enjoy many gawking opportunities, as well as a great cocktail.

-This Brooklyn institution that was once a run down old pool shop is now converted into a kitschy neighborhood bar.
+This Brooklyn institution that was once an old pool shop is now converted into a kitschy neighborhood bar.
 Blue booths, green tiles and tin walls give this place an old time charm.
-If the pub gets too crowded, just saunter out into the outdoor terrace area and enjoy the relaxed party atmosphere.
-DJs spin some crazy tunes while you sip on innovative drinks concocted by the imaginative bartenders.
+If the pub gets too crowded, just saunter out into the patio area and enjoy the relaxed party atmosphere.
+DJs spin some catchy tunes while you sip on innovative drinks concocted by the imaginative bartenders.
 You can also catch live performances and other events here.
 This place also has a photo booth, so you can click a few pictures and take home some memories.
-Cheers!

-Located in Brooklyn, the Black Rabbit Bar has a groovy ambiance that's reminiscent of the 19-century classic pubs.
-Saloon doors, dimly-lit interiors and a gorgeous fireplace adorn this bar, making it perfect place to hangout during those chilly winter evenings.
-An outdoor area with picnic tables is available for those who like to enjoy their drinks in open-air; and also for those who prefer to smoke.
-A good selection of beers and cocktails is served, along with a decent range of pub bites like Acme Smoked Trout Plate, Bratwurst and Frito Pie.
+Located in Brooklyn, the Black Rabbit Bar has a lovely vintage ambiance that's reminiscent of classic 19-century pubs.
+Saloon doors, dimly-lit interiors and a gorgeous fireplace adorn this bar, making it perfect place to hangout on chilly New York evenings.
+An outdoor area with picnic tables is available for those who like to enjoy their drinks out in the open.
+A good selection of beers and cocktails is served, along with a small range of pub bites like cheese curds, mixed olives and pickled veggies.